 My suggestion: Don’t be misled.
 Try one of these DACs for yourself and trust your ears.

-Moving directly to my in-house performance reference, the Bricasti M1LE, I found the AN to come admirably close in terms of immersiveness and tangible interactivity — and by that, I mean that both are incredibly playable DACs, rendering music in ways that are mesmerizing and invitational: you will want to listen to music.
+Moving directly to my in-house performance reference, the Bricasti M1LE, I found the DAC 2.1x Signature to come admirably close in terms of immersiveness and tangible interactivity — and by that, I mean that both are incredibly playable DACs, rendering music in ways that are mesmerizing and invitational: you will want to listen to music.
 Both will while away the time, lull you with their beauty, lure you onto the rocks, and peacefully drown you while the Sirens sing on and on and on, wailing their tale of forgotten sorrow into the cold, wet, salt-swept air.

 When we decide to be annoying and pull out the metric-driven scoresheet, however, the Bricasti has the advantage.
 The M1LE is more articulate and more linear-sounding, with a deeper and more nuanced low-end matched by a more extended high-end.
 The second-order pleasures of tube-based audio are also more than matched with an increased 3-D sense of spaciousness.
 The M1LE maintains its reference-grade pride-of-place, but it is worth mentioning that the top-of-the-line Bricasti is also $15k and has a faceplate that’s been dipped in actual gold (no, really, actual gold).
 Apples to apples?
 Maybe not quite.